BU-SMBL/mymesh/_sources/index.rst.txt

 ..
 Note::
     MyMesh is intended for research purposes.
-Any applications of MyMesh should be should be validated and verified appropriately.
+Any applications of MyMesh should be validated and verified appropriately.

 Examples
 --------